-We often use this funnel model at Tribe47 to give our clients a clear perspective on where different online tactics can be used for the greatest effect.
-It’s also useful when explaining why driving totally “cold” traffic straight to your lead pages is a bad idea… But more on that in a minute….
+We often use this funnel model at Tribe47 to give our clients a clear perspective on where different online tactics can be used for the most significant effect.
+It’s also helpful when explaining why driving totally “cold” traffic straight to your lead pages is a bad idea… But more on that in a minute….

 And finally, here is an actual funnel model drawn by our team for one of our client businesses:

 Digital Sales Funnel 1.0 – When Copywriters and Direct Response Marketers Ruled The World

 My journey with online sales funnels began in Kuala Lumpur, Malaysia at a company called Mindvalley, founded in the early 2000s by Vishen Lakhiani.